Marshall Curry

 Marshall Curry (born c.
 1970) is an American documentary director, producer, cinematographer and editor.
 His films include Street Fight, Racing Dreams, If a Tree Falls: A Story of the Earth Liberation Front, Point and Shoot, and A Night at the Garden.
-His first fiction film was the Academy Award-winning short film The Neighbors' Window (2019).
+His first narrative film was the Academy Award-winning short film The Neighbors' Window (2019).

-Life and career
+Early life and education

 Curry grew up in Summit, New Jersey, graduating from Summit High School in 1988.
 He attended Swarthmore College, graduating in 1992 with a major in comparative religion.
 He was also a Jane Addams Fellow at Indiana University's Center on Philanthropy.

+Career

 Before becoming a filmmaker, Curry worked as senior producer at Icon Nicholson, a New York multimedia design firm.

 Curry's first film, Street Fight, was released in 2005 and was nominated for an Academy Award in 2006.
 The film received a 100% fresh rating from Rotten Tomatoes.
 It was called "extraordinary" by David Denby (The New Yorker), and was described as "vastly entertaining" by John Anderson of Variety, and "filmmaking of the first order" by Scott Foundas of LA Weekly.
 That year he was named one of "25 New Faces in Independent Film" by Filmmaker Magazine and received the Donnet Award for Emerging Filmmaker by the International Documentary Association.

 In 2009, his second film, Racing Dreams, won Best Documentary at the 2009 Tribeca Film Festival, where it was also runner up for the Audience Award.
 It received a 100% fresh rating from Rotten Tomatoes.
 The film was called "The best film of the year" by The Los Angeles Times and "one of the rare documentaries you leave wishing it was a little longer" by The New York Times.

 In 2011, If a Tree Falls: A Story of the Earth Liberation Front won the award for Best Documentary Editing at the 2011 Sundance Film Festival, was theatrically released by Oscilloscope Laboratories and earned Curry his second Academy Award nomination.
 Kenneth Turan of The Los Angeles Times called it "one of the best documentaries of the year" and The New York Times described it as "an extraordinary documentary... [a] fearless exploration of complexity in a world drawn to oversimplified depictions of events and problems, heroes and villains."